What is Bandwidth sharing?

 Here are two rare situations that could occur when sharing your bandwidth on Salad:

-Through our internal testing, we’ve identified that sharing your bandwidth on Salad could result in a rare, temporary (typically 1-2 days) content restriction on those streaming platforms.
-This moderation may limit your IP address to the global library of that specific streaming platform (meaning some shows may not be shown for a short time).
+It is possible that sharing your bandwidth on Salad could result in a rare, temporary (typically 1-2 days) content restriction on those streaming platforms.
+This moderation may limit your IP address to the global library of that specific streaming platform (meaning some shows may not be available to you for a short time).
+However, we have seen no evidence of this happening to our Chefs.